diannedejesus/debt_tracker/readme.md

     - Change page titles

 ### Brain Dump
-- Have insert/edit debt/payment return data on error for correction
+- [X] Have insert/edit debt/payment return data on error for correction
-- excuse payment prefill
+- [X] excuse payment prefill
+- payment button to cases?

-- Verify render paths of insert debt/payment
+- [X] Verify render paths of insert debt/payment
-- should extra payments in merge view have a running balance
+- [X] extra payments in merge view have a running balance

 - Fix print view grey bg of header
 - Adjust views for distint screens (https://stackoverflow.com/questions/47760132/any-way-to-get-breakpoint-specific-width-classes)
 - [X] adjust login, manualcode, verifyaccount, administrator, index styles

-- implement check for unicode icon for compatibility
+- [X] implement check for unicode icon for compatibility
 - test late payment verifier
 - [X] debtor list modify debt as currency and possible center info

+- have buttons disabled if that account cant do action in user management
+- maybe highlight excused payments
+- verify how or whether excused payment should be shown in print view
+- fix the small view for user administration